 Corporate communications have traditionally come from on high.
 But ground-level dialogues are just as important, if not more so.
 Employees are way more likely to believe what leaders say if they’ve heard similar arguments from their peers.
 Conversations are generally more persuasive and engaging than one-way edicts.
 No one likes being told what to do.

 When delivering important messages, designate a team of employees to serve as company reps, and rotate this lineup depending on the initiative, getting as many people involved as possible.
 When a message has to come from leadership, make sure it's from your your most visible and well-respected leaders.
 And avoid "big bang" pronouncements.
-Trying to make a huge splash only works if you're prepared to swim.
+You can't make a huge splash unless you're prepared to swim.
 Instead, make the reception of consistent communication about your initiatives a regular part of your employees’ daily routines.